Smart and Skilled - Northern Beaches Community College

 • Work with diverse people (CHCDIV001)

-Assessments are made against units of competency from the Certificate III in Individual Support CHC33015.
+Assessments are made against units of competency from the Certificate IV in Community Services CHC42021.

 • Work legally and ethically (CHCLEG001)